Links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Watch 5 pairing workaround

-Notably, not all phones will be able to pair with the Galaxy Watch 5.
+Notably, not all phones can pair with the Galaxy Watch 5.
 If your device lacks Google Mobile Services, doesn’t have at least 1.5GB of RAM, or is running at least Android 8.0, you won’t be able to use your watch with your phone.
 However, pairing may fail on some devices even if your phone meets these criteria.
 There is a workaround in this case.

 - Download the Samsung Health app, and log in with your Samsung credentials.